 Another wonderful view of the valleys in Bhutan

-Entry Permit for Bhutan (Documents and Process
+Entry Permit for Bhutan (Documents and Process)

 Views in Punakha

-Documents required for Bhutan Entry Permit for Indians
+Documents Required for Entry Permit

 1. Correctly filled Entry Permit Form

-6. Undertaking (for solo travelers only)
+6. Undertaking form (for solo travelers only)

-1. Collect a form from the Immigration Office.
+1. Collect a form from the Immigration Office

 3. Stand in the queue to submit the form

-Pro Tip: Avoid travelling on a Monday or on days where the Immigration office has been shut for 2 or more days at the stretch.
-Always better to be first in the Que, even if it means standing 2 hours before the office opens.
+This whole procedure can take anywhere from 3 to 8 hours depending on the crowd.
+My strong advice is to avoid traveling on a Monday or on days following extended holidays when the Immigration office has been shut for 2 or more days.
+The queue on those days can be brutal.
+Try to be first in the queue, even if it means standing 2 hours before the office opens.

-Process for Entry Permit if coming via Air to Paro
+Process if Entering via Paro Airport

 Chele La in Bhutan